 You will have bone placed into the bone socket of your missing tooth.
 Sometimes, depending n the size of the incision, your dentist may need to stitch the area up afterwards.

 Many manufacturers have a five-year minimum guarantee but with good dental care your implants can last for many decades.
 Professionals agree that quitting smoking is a very important consideration for people recovering from implant surgery.
 It is vital that you keep up with your check up appointments so that your dentist can pick any problems up early.

-To find out more about titanium implants and how they could benefit you please contact us: (02) 9158 6137
+To find out more about titanium implants and how they could benefit you please contact for a free consultation at: (02) 9158 6137